 \subsection{Current work and contributions}

-In this study, we numerically investigate the propulsive performance of flexible plates with different trailing edge shapes and flexibility undergoing prescribed pitching motion.
+In this study, we numerically investigate the propulsive performance of flexible plates undergoing prescribed pitching motion with different trailing edge shapes and flexibilities.
 A recently developed three-dimensional partitioned aeroelastic framework is adopted to simulate the pitching flexible plates \cite{li2018novel}.
-With the aid of the combined mode decomposition technique and the momentum-based thrust evaluation approach, the following key questions that are related to thrust generation, propulsive efficiency and drag-thrust transition are addressed: (i) How do flexibility and trailing edge shape affect the propulsive performance and wake topology of pitching flexible plates? (ii) What is the optimal combination of the trailing edge shape and flexibility to maximize the efficiency of flexible propulsors? (iii) What is the drag-thrust transition mechanism for pitching flexible plates with varying flexibility and trailing edge shapes?
+With the aid of the combined mode decomposition technique, the momentum-based thrust evaluation approach and the analytical added mass model, the following key questions concerning the thrust generation, the propulsive efficiency and the drag-thrust transition are addressed: (i) How do flexibility and trailing edge shape affect the propulsive performance and the wake topology of pitching flexible plates? (ii) What is the optimal combination of the trailing edge shape and flexibility to maximize the efficiency of flexible propulsors? (iii) What is the drag-thrust transition mechanism for pitching flexible plates with varying flexibility and trailing edge shapes?
 To address (i), we perform a series of numerical simulations for the pitching flexible plates with three representative trailing edge shapes shown in Fig.~\ref{fig:3Geometries} and varying bending stiffnesses at a moderate Reynolds number of $Re=1000$ and a fixed Strouhal number of $St=0.3$ that $St$ approaches the optimal efficiency range.
 The comparisons of the propulsive performance, the flapping dynamics and the flow features are performed to understand the role of trailing edge shape and flexibility.
-The optimal combination of these two parameters for pitching plates with maximum thrust and efficiency is determined from the propulsive performance map.
-The natural frequency of the flexible plate immersed in the unsteady flow is calculated to understand how the varying flexibility results in structural resonance to further affect the propulsive performance.
-The combined SP-DMD method is used to correlate the coherent vortical structures and the structural motions.
-The relationship between unsteady momentum transfer and thrust generation is established by using the momentum-based thrust evaluation approach.
-The effects of flexibility and trailing edge shape on the momentum transfer are investigated.
-We finally explore the mechanism of drag-thrust transition for various pitching plates by comparing the time-averaged decomposed thrust terms related to the dynamic responses and the flow features.
+The optimal combination of these two parameters for the pitching plates with maximum thrust and efficiency is determined from the propulsive performance map.
+The natural frequency of the flexible plate immersed in the unsteady flow is evaluated to explore the effect of flexibility on the structural resonance and the propulsive performance.
+The combined SP-DMD method is employed to correlate the coherent vortical structures and the structural motions.
+The relationship between the unsteady momentum transfer and the thrust generation is established via the momentum-based thrust evaluation approach.
+The added mass force contributions are quantified to assess the effects of flexibility and the trailing edge shape on the generated thrust force.
+To understand the feedback connection between the pitching motion and the flow features, we finally examine the mechanism of the drag-thrust transition for various pitching plates by the decomposition of the time-averaged thrust terms.